pantheon-systems/quicksilver-examples/new_relic_deploy/README.md

 3. Add a Quicksilver operation to your `pantheon.yml` to fire the script a deploy.
 4. Test a deploy out!

-Oteionally, you may want to use the `terminus workflows watch` command to get immediate debugging feedback.
+Opteionally, you may want to use the `terminus workflows watch` command to get immediate debugging feedback.

 ### Example `pantheon.yml` ###